In any given month, thousands of organizations worldwide may suffer a data breach.

 In one of the most ironic security incidents in recent history, an Italian cybercrime group known as "Hacking Team" was breached.
 It's hard to muster much sympathy for this organization, especially considering they were in the business of selling advanced persistent threats to governments with what Network World calls "sketchy human rights records."

-Is there any single takeaway from the most infamous data breaches in recent years?
+Is there a single takeaway from the most infamous data breaches in recent years?
 Even big brands with highly sophisticated security personnel can make mistakes.
-Security is hard, but this doesn't mean you should throw up your hands and resign yourself to a data breach.
-It means adopting the technical safeguards needed to make your job easier, so you can focus on comprehensive policy and vendor management.
+Security is challenging, but this doesn't mean you should give up and resign yourself to a data breach.
+It means adopting the technical safeguards necessary to make your job easier, allowing you to focus on comprehensive policy and vendor management.

-CimTrak is an easy-to-use tool for comprehensive IT security in the modern age.
-An attack vector independent tool for real-time security incident detection and remediation, it can fill in where your other technical and human safeguards fail and provide intrusion detection, vulnerability assessments, patch management, access control, and antivirus and anti-spam mechanisms.
+CimTrak is an easy-to-use tool for comprehensive IT security in the modern era.
+An attack vector-independent tool for real-time security incident detection and remediation, it can fill in where your other technical and human safeguards fail, providing intrusion detection, vulnerability assessments, patch management, access control, and antivirus and anti-spam mechanisms.

 To learn more about how Cimcor's full suite of security products has the strength to prevent data breaches, click here to request a complimentary demo, or download our technical summary today.